-Information Systems Security Manager (ISSM): the individual responsible for establishing and maintaining security controls under the RMF that ensure the availability, confidentiality, and integrity of the ALMR system.
+Information Systems Security Manager (ISSM): the individual responsible for establishing and maintaining security controls that ensure the availability, confidentiality, and integrity of the ALMR system under the Risk Management Framework (RMF).

-Member: a public safety agency including, but not limited to, a general government agency (local, state, or federal), its authorized employees and personnel (paid or volunteer), and its service provider, participating in and using the system under a Membership Agreement.
+Member: a public safety agency including, but not limited to, a general government agency (local, state, tribal, or federal), its authorized employees and personnel (paid or volunteer), and its service provider, participating in and using the system under a membership agreement.

-Municipality of Anchorage (MOA): the MOA covers 1,951 square miles with a population of 300,000 plus.
-The MOA stretches from Portage, at the southern border, to the Knik River at the northern border, and encompasses the communities of Girdwood, Indian, Anchorage, Eagle River, Chugiak/Birchwood, and the native village of Eklutna.
+Municipality of Anchorage (MOA): the MOA covers 1,951 square miles with a population of 300,000.
+The MOA stretches from Portage, at the southern border, to the

+Knik River at the northern border, and encompasses the communities of Girdwood, Indian, Anchorage, Eagle River, Chugiak/Birchwood, and the native village of Eklutna.